 Side effects of lithium

-- Feeling thirstier and needing to pass urine more frequently
+- feeling thirstier and needing to pass urine more frequently, and

 You should get regular blood tests to make sure you have a safe level of lithium in your blood.

-Taking lithium can change the amount of salt in your body.
+Taking lithium can change the amount of sodium in your body.
 This can lead to higher levels of lithium which can cause poisoning.
-This can be made worse by going on low salt diets, not drinking enough water or other medications.
+This can be made worse by diarrhoea or vomiting, not drinking enough water or other medications.
 If you would like more advice about this, speak to your doctor.

 Side effects of valproate